-Hi There.
-My name is Lynda Meyers.
 My bio on several social media sites reads: Wild Woman.
 Writer.
 Mother.
 Maiden.
 Crone.
 Messy, beautiful human.
 That about sums it up.
-I’ve lived all over the world and am currently in the Pacific Northwest (USA).
-It’s stunningly beautiful and the people are warm and genuine.
+I’ve lived all over the world and am currently living and writing in the Pacific Northwest (USA).
+It’s stunningly beautiful, the roads are perfect for riding, and the people are warm and genuine.
 I have never felt more connected to a place than here.

 I started writing as soon as I could read.
 Words made sense to me in a way that little else did.
 They were predictable yet infinitely flexible.
 I could bend them and shape them to fit whatever I might be feeling.
-Over the years I have penned articles, blogs, educational materials, poetry, songs and now, two novels (so far).
-I’m about to begin the adventure of travel writing and ‘moto journalism’ so that should be interesting 🙂
+Over the years I have penned articles, blogs, educational materials, poetry, songs and now, three novels (so far) with plans for many many more.
+I’ve also started down the road of adventure of travel writing and ‘moto journalism’ so that should be interesting 🙂

-Three years ago I started doing hot yoga, for most of the same reasons, but also because it helped my back more than any other therapy I’d ever tried.
+In 2013 I started doing hot yoga, for most of the same reasons, but also because it helped my body more than any other therapy I’d ever tried.